Distal Actions of Automorphisms of Lie Groups $G$ on $\rm Sub_{G}$: Introduction

 If $T$ acts distally on $\Sub^a_G$, then $T\in \nc$.
-Some of the results, mainly those about the distal actions of $T$ on $\Sub^a_G$, for connected Lie groups $G$ without any compact central subgroup of positive dimension, are proven under a weaker assumption that $T\in \nc$.
+Some of the results, mainly those about the distal actions of $T$ on $\Sub^a_G$, for connected Lie groups $G$ without compact central subgroups of positive dimension, are proven under a weaker assumption that $T\in \nc$.
+All automorphisms contained in compact subgroups of $\Aut(G)$ belong to $\nc$.
+The converse also holds for a large class of connected Lie groups; one of the main results shows that if $G$ is a connected Lie group without any compact central subgroup of positive dimension, then $T$ belongs to (NC) if and only if $T$ is contained in a compact subgroup of $\Aut(G)$ (see Theorem \ref{main})